MODULE 1 - ANATOMY & PHYSICAL INJURIES

 DNA

-Objectives: By the end of the module the students should be able to
+OBJECTIVE: By the end of the module, students should be able to explain the medico-legal significance of commonly used biometric information.

 Biometrics